Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/017_Collectible Albums A New Frontier in Motivating Players.md

+---
+title: "Collectible Albums A New Frontier in Motivating Players"
+---

 # Collectible Albums: A New Frontier in Motivating Players

 Casual games succeed by offering straightforward mechanics that are easy to grasp but challenging to master.
 However, this simplicity can present a challenge for developers.
 Over time, it becomes increasingly difficult to introduce new features that boost engagement and monetization without compromising the game’s streamlined experience.
 Many developers have tried to introduce ambitious, intricate mechanics only to discover that these alienate their audience rather than delight them.